wkoszek/me/source/blog/2016-04-11-dont-document-automate.html.md

 - if it's Windows, write `.bat` script.
 - if there's a chance script must be run remotely, wrap it in Ansible.

-I try to follow those for all [of my projects][2].
+I try to follow these for all [of my projects][2].
 To give you some examples, in the last several months I've automated most of my complex flows.
 Some of them: